arvidn/libtorrent/docs/dht_rss.rst

   :depth: 2
   :backlinks: none

+This proposal has been superseded by the dht_put_ feature.
+This may still be implemented on top of that.

+.. _dht_put: dht_store.html

 This is a proposal for an extension to the BitTorrent DHT to allow for decentralized RSS feed like functionality.